-\$ per share
+\$ per shar 1e ------------- -----------

-Tactile Systems Technology, Inc. is offering shares.

-• We anticipate that the initial public offering price will be between \$ and \$ per share.

-• This is our initial public offering and no public market currently exists for our shares.

-• We intend to apply to have our common stock listed on under the symbol "."
+- Tactile Systems Technology, Inc. is offering shares. - We anticipate that the initial public offering price will be between \$ and \$ per share. - This is our initial public offering and no public market currently exists for our shares. - We have applied to have our common stock approved for quotation on The NASDAQ Global Market under the symbol "TCMD."